abarker/typped/doc/sphinx_docs/calculator_example.rst

        parser.def_jop(20, "left", # Same precedence and assoc. as ordinary multiplication. eval_fun=lambda t: operator.mul(t[0].eval_subtree(), t[1].eval_subtree()))

-The ``jop_required_token`` in the function above is set to a token which is required to be present in order for a juxtaposition operator to be inferred.
-The setting above requires a space.
+The ``jop_required_token`` argument to the method ``def_jop_token`` is a token which is required to be present in order for a juxtaposition operator to be inferred.
+The setting above requires a space between two tokens in order for a jop to possibly be inferred.
+After these definitions strings like ``2 sin(3.3)`` can be evaluated with implicit multiplication.

 Next, the grammar for and implementation of simple assignment statements is defined for the calculator language.
 Two symbols, for ``pi`` and ``e`` are